-Family Friends and Foes Prop Kit Contents
+Prop Kit Contents

-Work of Art Prop Replacement Cost India, Shiva's Family Sample of sandstone \$5 Berthe Morisot, The Artist's Daughter, Julie, with Her Nanny Sample painted canvas demonstra texture of impasto ting \$30 Gerrit van Honthorst, The Denial of St. Peter Photocopy demonstrating different light effects \$15 Francisco Goya, Self-Portrait with Dr. Arrieta Reproduction of portrait of Goya by Vincente López Portaña, 1826 (Mu del Prado, Madrid) Sir John Everett Millais, Peace Concluded Ring of fabric samples with a variet textures y of \$30 Nayarit, House Group ●Diagram of shaft tomb \$10 Artwork Reproductions (6) \$50
+Work of Art Prop Replacement Cost India, Uma-Maheshvara (Shiva's Family) Sample of sandstone \$5 Berthe Morisot, The Artist's Daughter, Julie, with Her Nanny Sample of painted canvas demonstrating texture of impasto \$30 Seydou Keïta, Dressed in a loose boubou, a white smock (forokoni), and a black fez, this wonderful giant known to everyone in Bamako is proud of his lovely daughter Photograph of Kodak Brownie camera Map of Africa \$10 \$10 Francisco Goya, Self-Portrait with Dr. Arrieta Reproduction of portrait of Goya by Vincente López Portaña, 1826 (Museo del Prado, Madrid) \$10 Sir John Everett Millais, Peace Concluded Ring of fabric samples with a variety of textures \$30 Mexico, Nayarit, House group Diagram of shaft tomb \$10 Artwork Reproductions (6) \$50

 Please make sure that you have enclosed all of the items on this list when you return the prop kit.
-You will be responsible for the cost of replacing any missing items.
+You will be responsible for the cost of replacing any damaged or missing items.
 Thank you!